btholt/complete-intro-to-product-management/lessons/05-technical-writing/B-use-formatting.md

 ## Long doc?
 Table of contents

 Basically every word processor now allows you to add a dynamic table of contents.
 For really long docs I'd recommend it; it allows people to orient themselves and quickly get to the parts they want to.
 For short docs I'd leave it out as it's just noise for no benefit.

+## 🚨 Emojis 🚨

+This is going to depend on the culture of your company but emojis can be another tool for drawing attention to something as well as add a bit of levity to your doc (if that's appropriate.)
+I don't know if I'd use this at a bank but many tech companies keep it pretty light so chucking some emojis in here or there makes sense.
+My current company ❤️ emojis so I end up using them quite a bit.